itayhaike/My-Process-Comannd-Bash/README.md

-# Psping---Bash
+# ---Bash
-Write a bash script called psping which checks periodically if a specific executable has a live process.
+bash script called psping which checks periodically if a specific executable has a live process.
 Following is the exact synopsis: psping [-c ###] [-t ###] [-u user-name] exe-name Counts and echos number of live processes for a user, whose executable file is exe-name.